This Website

 Web design is 99% typesetting, the art of deciding where, when, why, and how text should appear on a page.
 There's a lot more to it than you might expect.
 Especially in the web browser, where a page can be any size and contain any content.

-I spend enough time tinkering with the typesetting for all the other websites I make, so I prefer this default solution on my personal site.
+I prefer the default solution on my personal site.
 It's surprisingly practical.

 This Website's Name